EnriqueSolarte/360-multiview-datasets/README.md

 ![](assets/vis_2d_boundaries.png)  |  ![](assets/vis_3d_boundaries.png)

 > [!NOTE]
-> These datasets were officially proposed in [360-MLC - NeuriPS'22](https://github.com/EnriqueSolarte/360-mlc) and [Ray-casting MLC - ECCV'24](https://github.com/EnriqueSolarte/ray_casting_mlc?tab=readme-ov-file).
-If you use them, please cite them accordingly.
+> The `mp3d-fpe` is a dataset originally introduced for the task of Floor Plan Estimation in [Direct 360-FPE - RA'L'22](https://github.com/EnriqueSolarte/direct_360_FPE) and used for self-training layout estimation in [360-MLC - NeuriPS'22](https://enriquesolarte.github.io/360-mlc/).
+The datasets `mp3d-fpe-mvl`, `hm3d-mvl` and `zind-mvl` are the datasets used in [Ray-casting MLC - ECCV'24](https://enriquesolarte.github.io/ray-casting-mlc/).
+Note that `zind-mvl` is a subset of the [ZInD]((https://github.com/zillow/zind)).
+Together these datasets  form the  `mvl-datasets` aiming for a unified benchmark for multiview layout estimation.
+If you use these datasets, please cite them accordingly.

 For the `hm3d_mvl` dataset please cite the following paper: